mbigman/conditionals-ball-and-paddle/README.md

     }

 ```

+A tip: The paddle's right edge would be wherever `mouseX` is plus half the paddle's width.

 After that works you just need to add in the logic for bouncing off the TOP, LEFT, and RIGHT walls (not the bottom) and you're good to go!